D4wnstar/aetherwisp/Material physics/Atoms/Hydrogen atom.md

 From *Bransden & Joachain - Physics of atoms and molecules*
 :::

 Other visualizations of the wavefunctions are the $xy$-plane section plot below, where you can see the black lines representing the nodes (i.e. the zeros) of the wavefunctions.
-Each wavefunction has

 :::image
 ![[Hydrogen atom orbitals.png]]